 Common Questions About Social Security Disability

 When applying for disability benefits with the Social Security Administration, people often question how the process works.
-The Deputy & Mizell social security attorneys in Camdenton and Lebanon are here to answer your questions and help you win your claim as quickly as possible.
-Contact us for assistance or to request a free consultation.
+At Deputy & Mizell we have social security attorneys in our Central Missouri offices in Camdenton that Lebanon are here to answer your questions and help you win your claim as quickly as possible.
+Contact us for assistance or to request a free consultation

 When is a person considered disabled by Social Security Disability?